 Newcastle University Students Union (NUSU) Student Advice Centre

 The Student Advice Centre (SAC) is the go-to advice service for Newcastle University students.
 The service is located on the Ground Floor of the Students Union building.
 If students need help on Housing related matters the advice team are there to help, support and advise.
-Issues we can advise students on include :
+Issues they can advise students on include :

 - House Hunting